Pseudo Bayesian Estimation of One-way ANOVA Model in Complex Surveys: Bayesian Mixed Effects Estimation

+We derive the integrated likelihood of Equation~\ref{eq:sampobsmodel} in Section~\ref{sec:ilike} for the one-way ANOVA model and show that it includes the product of sampling weighted normal distribution kernels that function in the same fashion as does the augmented likelihood to adjust estimation on the observed sample.
 While the augmented likelihood framework included in Equation~\ref{eq:sampcompletemodel} produces conjugate full conditional pseudo posterior distributions that are easily sampled in a Gibbs scan, there are many posterior sampling algorithms that may be employed.
-In the sequel, we utilize the implementation of the Hamiltonian Monte Carlo (HMC) sampler of \citet{stan:2015}.
+In the sequel, we utilize the implementation of the Hamiltonian Monte Carlo (HMC) sampler implemented in Stan \citep{stan:2015}.
 HMC is a specific formulation of the Metropolis algorithm that partially suppresses its random walk properties to achieve more rapid convergence on the target distribution.
-Both HMC and Gibbs sampling are guaranteed to achieve the target pseudo posterior distribution by the ergodic theorem and regularity conditions imposed on the class of allowable sampling designs.
-Our use of \citet{stan:2015} to conduct pseudo posterior estimation is fortuitous because it does not require conjugacy as all model parameters are jointly sampled in each iteration sweep.
+When the resulting joint posterior distribution is a valid, integrable distribution function, both HMC and Gibbs sampling are guaranteed to achieve the target pseudo posterior distribution by the ergodic theorem and regularity conditions imposed on the class of allowable sampling designs that bound the sampling weights.
+Our use of {HMC} to conduct pseudo posterior estimation is fortuitous because it does not require conjugacy as all model parameters are jointly sampled in each iteration sweep.
 Unlike in the case of the augmented pseudo likelihood, the integrated pseudo likelihood contained in Equation~\ref{eq:sampobsmodel} does \emph{not} produce closed-form full conditional pseudo posterior distributions, but such is no problem for sampling under HMC.
+In addition, we utilize Equation~\ref{eq:sampobsmodel} to solve for the maximum a-posteriori point estimates via optimization.
+The analytic integration of the cluster level random effects greatly reduces the dimension and thus standard optimization methods on the remaining small number of parameters are more likely to succeed.